 - Discussed in The Looney Tunes Show episode "It's a Handbag!" after Lola offers to buy a painting for $22 from the Louvre.
 The French woman she tries to buy it from walks away, visibly annoyed.

 Lola (irritated): The French really are rude!

 - Mr. Rude in The Mr. Men Show.
 In fact, every dub of him (US, UK, Australia) has him French!

-- Antoine the Coyote from Sonic Sat AM who was quite rude to Sonic.
+- Sonic the Hedgehog (SatAM): Antoine the Coyote, who was quite rude to Sonic, though to be fair, Sonic was often hard on him.
 He gets Character Development in the Archie comics but never quite got there in the show before it was cancelled.

 - Jean "Crook" Duprey from Spiral Zone.